Skip to main content

 Gulf Test And Training Range

-The Eastern Gulf Test and Training Range (aka Eglin Gulf Test and Training Range, EGTTR) is the largest military test and training range in the continental United States; a national asset.
+The Eastern Gulf Test and Training Range (aka Eglin Gulf Test and Training Range, EGTTR) is the largest military range in the continental United States providing the required capabilities, capacity and safety footprint for real-life and simulated war-fighting scenarios.
+It is a national asset leveraged by joint forces in preparation of our national defense and security.

 "Unparalleled training of our joint forces and testing of state-of-the-art equipment."